devesh-y/MyVault/README.md

     - Radix UI library for modern and responsive components.

 - **Backend:**
-    - Firebase for cloud storage and authentication.
+    - Firebase for cloud storage and authentication, Express for optimized file downloading from cloud storage.